msvbg/props/README.md

 ## FAQ
 * Is this legal?
 Proxy abuse is currently legal in most states, with the notable exception of the Republic of Nauru.
 Nauruans, please be careful.

 * Is this fast?
 Props uses the new quantum entanglement features of ES6 to achieve faster-than-light speeds in ideal conditions.
 Big companies have been known to use it for Big Data crunching.

+## Usage
+To run tests: `npm test`

+Must be run with `node --harmony`.
+Proxies are not yet supported in browsers.

 ## License